mozilla-appmaker/appmaker/public/bundles/components/component-list/README.md

-component-todo-list
+component-list
 ===================

-A To-do List brick for Mozilla Appmaker.
+A list brick for Mozilla Appmaker, you can add items and broadcast them.